 They Called Me Mad!!
 I decided to show them all; but when I looked on my works, oh mighty, I despaired: for it made me realize they were right.

-Storm the bastille!Now hold on here, we can't just label people misogynist or closed minded because they didn't identify with a story's protagonist.
+Happy Christmas!Now hold on here, we can't just label people misogynist or closed minded because they didn't identify with a story's protagonist.
 It's not only unfair it's a way too common tact for oversensitive artists to deflect criticism from their work by projecting short comings onto the audience.
 There is nothing wrong with someone relating to a character becuase they are from the same social economical background, or yes the same same cultural, race or sex.
 People appreciate seeing characters from the same walks of life as they are from.

 edited 17th Mar '14 5:50:38 AM by joeyjojo

 Sometimes when minorities say they can't related to a lot of media characters, what they mean is, 'I would like to see more people like me with my problems and issues on the screen instead of all these white men all the time.'